Combat Mission

-Combat Mission is the name of a successful series of computer wargames simulating tactical battles.
+Combat Mission is a series of computer wargames simulating tactical battles.
 The series has progressed through two distinct game engines.
 The original game engine, referred to as 'CMx1' by the developer, Battlefront.com, powered a trio of games set in the Second World War.
 Combat Mission: Shock Force was released in July 2007 as the debut of the 'CMx2' game engine.
 The Combat Mission games are a mixture of turn-based gameplay and simultaneous real-time execution.
 The game environment is fully three-dimensional, with a "Wego" style of play wherein each player enters their orders into the computer simultaneously during pauses in the action, and then are powerless to intervene during the action phase.
 More familiar turn-based games use an "I-go/You-go" system of play.

 History

 Charles Moylan worked on several of Avalon Hill's computer projects, including Flight Commander 2, Achtung Spitfire, and Over the Reich.
 In 1997 he was unofficially working on a computer adaptation of the famous Advanced Squad Leader board game.
 Moylan came to realize, however, that the game would be difficult or impossible to adapt successfully to a computerized version.
 Atomic Games had also attempted to produce a "Computer Squad Leader" game, but abandoned the tie-in to ASL and eventually marketed the game (successfully) as Close Combat.

 In the beginning of 1998 Avalon Hill was in turmoil and unstable to work for, and Moylan decided to go his own way, as Big Time Software, shortly before Avalon Hill was purchased by Hasbro.
 The move from Avalon Hill also meant severing ties to ASL; the unfinished project had no references to Advanced Squad Leader or Avalon Hill.
 Moylan briefly offered the Alpha build (tentatively called Squad Leader) to publishers before teaming up with Steve Grammont, forming what eventually became Battlefront.com and re-christening the new game Combat Mission.